-3.Y.4.1 Configuration
+785 3.12.4.1 Configuration

-For all transports supported by the Communicate PCHA data- transactions there is a configuration stage where the Sensor Data Consumer obtains information about the Device Observation Source.
-This information is necessary in order for the Sensor Data Consumer to receive and interpret the measurement data from the Device Observation Source.
+For all transports supported by the Communicate PCHA data transaction there is a configuration stage where the Sensor Data Consumer obtains information about the Sensor Data Source.
+This information is necessary in order for the Sensor Data Consumer to receive and interpret the measurement data from the Sensor Data Source.

-3.Y.4.1.1 Trigger Events
+790 3.12.4.1.1 Trigger Events

 The typical trigger events fall into two groups.
-The first is that the Device Observation Source has measurement data to upload and the patient initiates the process for data upload.
+The first is that the Sensor Data Source has measurement data to upload and the patient initiates the process for data upload.
 The second is that the patient is in the process of taking a measurement and a Sensor Data Consumer is either in range (wireless) or connected (wired) and active.

-3.Y.4.1.2 Message Semantics
+795 3.12.4.1.2 Message Semantics

-In the IEEE implementation the configuration messages consist of ASN.1 structures describing the IEEE 11073 20601 attributes present in the metric objects (measurements) the Device Observation Source supports.
-There are also ASN.1 structures describing the Device Observation Source properties (time capabilities, serial number, identifiers, etc.).
-ASN.1 structures are self-describing through the use of codes (or ids) and their TLV (Type, Length, Value) organization allow parse and ignore.
+In the IEEE implementation the configuration messages consist of ASN.1 structures describing the IEEE 11073 20601 attributes present in the metric objects (measurements) the Sensor Data Source supports.
+There are also ASN.1 structures describing the Sensor Data Source properties (time capabilities, serial number, identifiers, etc.).
+ASN.1 structures are self-describing through

+- 800 the use of codes (or ids) and their TLV (Type, Length, Value) organization allows parse and ignore.
 These structures and their use in the objects, attributes, and APDUs are defined in Annex A of IEEE 11073 20601 Optimized Exchange Protocol.
 The major advantage of this protocol is that it is extensible.
-Since new specializations seldom define new ASN.1 structures, existing implementations are able to exchange data with, and decode data from, the new specializations without additional coding.
+Since new specializations seldom define new ASN.1 structures, existing implementations are able to exchange data with, and decode data from, the new specializations - 805 without additional coding.
 Graphical displays will, however, need to provide human readable text for new nomenclature codes such as that code describing the new specialization; for example this is a continuous glucose monitoring device.

-In the BTLE configuration the messages consist of GATT attributes to describe the services, characteristics, and descriptors on the Device Observation Source.
-The services indicate what the Device Observation Source supports, such as a thermometer service, heart rate service, blood pressure service, battery service, device information service, current time service, etc. If the right security has been established, the Sensor Data Consumer can read the characteristics in some of these services if it knows them and enable other characteristics to receive data.
+In the BTLE configuration the messages consist of GATT attributes to describe the services, characteristics, and descriptors on the Sensor Data Source.
+The services indicate what the Sensor

+- 810 Data Source supports, such as a thermometer service, heart rate service, blood pressure service, battery service, device information service, current time service, etc. If the right security has been established, the Sensor Data Consumer can read the characteristics in some of these services if it knows them and enable other characteristics to receive data.
 Every GATT service specifies its own set of characteristic and descriptors.
-They are unique and can only be decoded by knowing the specifications for the contained characteristic and descriptor attributes.
+They are unique and can only be decoded - 815 by knowing the specifications for the contained characteristic and descriptor attributes.
 Profile documents specify the services used by a given entity, for example the Glucose Profile specification.
 Separate service documents specify the characteristics and descriptors for the contained service(s) within a profile such as the Glucose Service and Device Information Service.
 The Bluetooth Special Interest Group maintains these documents.
-They also maintain a development portal at https://developer.bluetooth.org/Pages/default.aspx where implementers can easily access the contents of these GATT attributes for all the currently defined services and profiles.
+They also maintain a - 820 development portal at https://developer.bluetooth.org/Pages/default.aspx where implementers can easily access the contents of these GATT attributes for all the currently defined services and profiles.
 Unlike the IEEE 11073 20601 specification which is extensible and new specializations require only the recognition of new nomenclature codes, new BTLE device profiles will require the addition of new GATT attributes and thus new profile and service specifications.
-Existing implementations will be unable to handle these new specifications.
+Existing - 825 implementations will be unable to handle these new specifications.